wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

 1. Create a filtering node with the **Wallarm node** type and copy the generated token.

     ![!Creation of a Wallarm node](../images/user-guides/nodes/create-wallarm-node-name-specified.png)
-1. Create a Kubernetes namespace to deploy the Wallarm Ingress controller to:
+1. Create a Kubernetes namespace to deploy the Helm chart with the Wallarm Ingress controller:

     ```bash
     kubectl create namespace <KUBERNETES_NAMESPACE>